Variorum Collected Studies

 By S. Mohammad Mozaffari

 This volume presents comprehensive investigations into various facets of observational astronomy during the medieval Islamic period, spanning from the ninth to the seventeenth centuries.
-The articles compiled here, originally published between 2012 and 2018, have undergone significant revisions to ...
+The chapters compiled here, originally published between 2012 and 2018, have undergone significant revisions to ...

 By Helen J. Nicholson